Back to Top

 • Run co-branded promotions: Create seasonal promotions or giveaways that both businesses promote via email, social media, and in-store signage.

-• Share social media shoutouts: Regularly feature each other’s services or tag one another in posts and stories to reach a wider audience.
+• Share social media shoutouts: Feature each other's services or tag one another in posts and stories.

-• Host joint events: Plan a “Spring Yard Prep” workshop with a local nursery, or a community BBQ with a home improvement store.
-These events are great lead generators.
+• Host joint events: Plan a "Spring Yard Prep" workshop with a local nursery, or a community event with a home improvement store.

 • Swap business cards and flyers: Leave your promotional materials at each other's locations for easy customer referrals.